 Market Journal is information for agricultural business decisions.
 Every topic covered is first measured by this standard.
 The Market Journal crew is determined to help the agricultural producer improve his or her bottom line, to help make the business more profitable.

-Market Journal is an educational outreach effort presented by the University of Nebraska-Lincoln's Institute of Agriculture and Natural Resources and is funded by the Nebraska Corn Board.
+Market Journal is an educational outreach effort presented by the University of Nebraska-Lincoln's Institute of Agriculture and Natural Resources.
 Produced by Bridget Nelson, Market Journal provides:

 - current grain/livestock market commentary and analysis